The first public performances of our new play

 One night only benefit party & performance to launch our fourth season in style.

-Set by Sarah Johnsrude Sound by Emily Auciello
+Set design by Sarah Johnsrude – Sound design by Emily Auciello

-Lighting by Tyler First Costumes by Beatrice Vena
+Light design by Tyler First – Costume design by Beatrice Vena

 Black Protagonist was last presented as part of HB Studio's First Floor Studio residency this summer, from June 20 to July 12, and before that IN A WORKSHOP PRODUCTION AT TREEHOUSE THEATER ON JANUARY 15 & 16.